loglizzy/rbx-instance-serializer/README.md

 Can serialize a game entire map under 1 second even on slow CPUs.

 # Warning
-Currently by the date im writing this it's literally just a serializer, it has no unserializing method(im working on it ok, soon it's gonna be published)
+Currently by the date im writing this it's literally just a serializer(instance -> text), it has no unserializing method(text -> instance)(im working on it ok, soon it's gonna be published)

 # Objectives with that project
 1. Make something really good to save condo maps/dick builds and load them into my enemies backdoored games.